Code-Institute-Submissions/djmolloy57-proj_book_MayResub/README.md

 The website is intended to be accessible on all type of devices:<br> mobile phone, tablet, laptop and desktop.

 # UX
+### Navbar:
+A fixed navbar is used in the website for ease of navigation, in mobile view switches to a burger menu upon clicking displays navbar options.
+A visiting user to the site can intuitively access the different features of the site.

 ### Strategy
 The object of the website is to inform visitor of different Books, allow them to view book summary and reviews